Tuition refund policy for graduate students in research programs

 • Kinesiology internship or Political Science internship - course number xxxx-8950.

-3. The student must also be registered in the previous term (e.g. to be eligible for Phase II tuition refund for Summer term 2023 the student must also have been registered in Winter term 2023).
+3. The student must also be registered in the previous term (e.g. to be eligible for Phase II tuition refund for Fall term 2024 the student must also have been registered in the Summer term 2024) in one of the following:

 Phase I & Phase II dates are posted each term on the important dates for graduate students.